EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 aggregates ECCs
 by region
 (continents and world),
-by product category
+by energy carrier (product) category
 (e.g., Coal and coal products,
-Low-, Medium-, and High-temperature heat, etc.), by end use sectors
-(e.g., Residential, Transport, etc.), and to primary, final, and useful (PFU) stages.
+Low-, Medium-, and High-temperature heat, etc.), by energy conversion machines (industries) and end use sectors (e.g., Residential, Transport, etc.), and to primary, final, and useful (PFU) stages.
 Furthermore,
-[PFUAggDatabase][link-pfuaggdatabase]
+[PFUAggDatabase][link-pfuaggdatabase] functions
-calculates aggregated efficiencies across the primary, final, and useful stages of all ECCs in the database.
+calculate aggregated efficiencies across the primary, final, and useful stages of all ECCs in the database.
 The [Recca][link-recca] package is used extensively by the [PFUAggDatabase][link-pfuaggdatabase] pipeline.

-The packages in the following table are specific to creating the PFU database and are available on GitHub.
+The packages in the following table are specific to SEA analyses and are available on GitHub.

 | Package | Function |